Mchicksr/Request-app-server/README.md

 ## info
 Routes
-1.  './songs' songs route holds the body to create the single request for a song as well is the rote to Get all songs.
+1.  './songs' songs route holds the body to create the single request for a song as well as the rote to Get all songs.

-2.  './review' the review route allows you to post a review to be sent ot the database to be viewd
+2.  './review' the review route allows you to post a review to be sent to the database to be viewed.